Maleyka-gh/Facial_Emotion_Recognition/README.md

 It can be seen that the training and validation accuracy in each experiment are close to each other except in Deep CNN without augmentation case.
-This shows that all the models learn well during training and perform equally on the validation set.
+This shows that all the models learn well during training and perform equally good on the validation set.
 However, in the case of Deep CNN without augmentation, the high training accuracy of 82.52% without hyperparameter tuning and 95.76% with hyperparameter tuning, as compared to validation accuracy, suggests that the model overfits the training data.
-The lower training accuracy, 49.95%, and 48.62% for experiments on Shallow CNN with augmented data indicate that the model cannot learn effectively.
+The lower training accuracy, 49.95%, and 48.62% for experiments on Shallow CNN with augmented data indicate that the model can not learn effectively.
-The highest test accuracy achieved by the Shallow CNN models is 61.1%, obtained without augmentation case.
+- The highest test accuracy achieved by the Shallow CNN models is 61.1%, obtained without augmentation case.
 However, this accuracy is low compared to the other models experimented with augmentation.
-On the contrary, in the Deep CNN case, the highest test accuracy found is 68.62%, which is the best among all the experiments conducted.
-This best accuracy is achieved by training Deep CNN with augmented data and learning rate tuning.
-Also, the less difference between train and validation accuracy, only 0.43%, shows that the model is generalized well to the dataset.
-In transfer learning experiments with Mobilenet, the test accuracy reaches only 58.19%, which is lower than Deep CNN but comparable with Shallow CNN.
-In testing MobileNet with the four emotions dataset, the test accuracy is high, i.e., 67.36%.
-But this model is unsuitable for Real-Time since we aim to detect all the emotions.
+-  On the contrary, in the Deep CNN case, the highest test accuracy found is 68.62%, which is the best among all the experiments conducted.
+This best accuracy is achieved by training Deep CNN with augmented data and  tuning the learning rate.Moreover, the minimum difference between train and validation accuracy, only 0.43%, shows that the model is generalized well to the dataset.
+- In transfer learning experiments with Mobilenet, the test accuracy reaches only 58.19%, which is lower than Deep CNN but comparable with Shallow CNN.
+In testing MobileNet with the four emotions dataset, the test accuracy is high, i.e., 67.36%.Since we aim to detect all the emotions, this model is unsuitable for Real-Time applications.
-In conclusion, the Deep CNN trained with augmented data and hyperparameter tuning is the best- performing model with 68.62% among all other models.
+In conclusion, the Deep CNN trained with augmented data and hyperparameter tuning is the best- performing model with 68.62% test accuracy among all other models.
 Thus, this model is further used and deployed in the Real-Time FER system.

 #### Misclassified images across emotions: